mariofahmi/mariofahmi/README.md

 ### 👋 About Me

-> "Make reading a habit..."
+> "Data is read, not heard..."

 ---